 Is This Tomorrow?
 Visions of the Future Transform Whitechapel Gallery

 During the 1950s, novel materials, mass production and new technologies were to influence all areas of life, from the daily maintenance of the living space to the built environment as well as the production of art.
-A seminal 1956 art exhibition at the Whitechapel Gallery conceived in collaboration with members of the Independent Group, This Is Tomorrow brought together a variety of architects, artists, designers and theorists who created work in response to the theme of the “modern” way of living.
+A seminal 1956 art exhibition at the Whitechapel Gallery in London conceived in collaboration with members of the Independent Group, This Is Tomorrow brought together a variety of architects, artists, designers and theorists who created work in response to the theme of the “modern” way of living.
 Their work transformed the gallery into a vibrant interactive space of installations.

 Once again, the Whitechapel Gallery will be filled with experiential installations, environments and pavilions, conceived by over 30 world-leading artists and architects working in collaboration.
 Based on the original 1956 exhibition, the upcoming showcase titled Is This Tomorrow? brings together ten new experimental multimedia projects responding to critical issues of today, offering speculative visions of the future.